EnockKal/donet-Learning/Projects/TaskManagementAPI/README.md

 - Handling common EF Core and routing issues
 - Debugging migrations and connection problems
 - Structuring a backend project cleanly
+- Proper use of DTOs and HTTP responses

 ---

 ## Notes

-This project is part of a larger `.NET Learning` repository.
+This project is part of a larger **.NET learning repository**.
-The goal is learning, experimentation, and building strong backend fundamentals rather than production deployment.
+The goal is to strengthen backend fundamentals and understand how real-world APIs are designed, rather than focusing on production deployment.

 ---

 ## Next Improvements

+- Complete task assignment feature
-- Add DTOs and AutoMapper
+- Add full user management
 - Add validation (FluentValidation)
 - Add authentication and authorization (JWT)
 - Add pagination and filtering
 - Add unit tests
+- Introduce AutoMapper